JohnTerragnoli/ECE383_Lab03/README.md

 This means that the slave register responding to the toggle switch is at least working.
 It is probably the internal exSel logic which is not working then.

+So to check this I decided to go through the modules user_logic.vhd, lab2.vhd, and lab2_datapath.vhd, just to make sure the exSel signal was getting through properly.
+I found a minor error where I forgot to pass exSel into the datapath.
+I fixed this, generated the bitstream again, and tried running the toggle test again.

 Replace the fsm logic with C code logic.

+have a table for all of the slave registers!!!

 **These decisions might explain why this was not working:**